huggingface/datasets/docs/source/package_reference/main_classes.rst

 ``DatasetDict``
 ~~~~~~~~~~~~~~~~~~~~~

-Dictionary with split names as keys ('train', 'test' for example), and :obj:`nlp.Dataset` objects as values
+Dictionary with split names as keys ('train', 'test' for example), and :obj:`nlp.Dataset` objects as values.
+It also has dataset transform methods like map or filter, to process all the splits at once.

 .. autoclass:: nlp.DatasetDict
     :members: map, filter, sort, shuffle